DhirajVarma/institute-mis/README.md

 # mis-admission-system
-A Management Information System, designed as an undergrad junior-level project, under GNU License.
+A Management Information System, designed as an undergrad junior-level project, with ASP.NET, C# and SQL Server 2014.